Digits88/ForgetThatPage/README.md

 https://chrome.google.com/webstore/detail/forget-that-page/nolcpahhgjbmaoemlhaiplpjlljaefic

 #### Unstable version
-* Download the last release from https://github.com/ForgetThatPage/ForgetThatPage/releases
+* Download the latest release from https://github.com/ForgetThatPage/ForgetThatPage/releases
 * Unzip the archive to a folder
 * Go to "chrome://extensions/" on your Chromium/Google Chrome browser
 * Allow developer mode